jngrb/conan_sdk_packages/README.md

 Result:

 * The consumer can decide where the OpenSSL library should come from.
+The difference is a *single line of code*: the requirement override in the consuming conan recipe.
-* No a single adaption in the intermediate library needed!
+* **No a single adaption in the intermediate library needed!**
 * See the digest executable an the respective 'bin' subfolders of the produced packages.
 Check ldd of these and execute them.

 Conditions:

 * "system" package should have the same name as the CCI package so that override works
+* the (most iumportant) options of the CCI package should be reflected in the dummy package (here: option *shared*)

 ## License